Mideon: Later career and retirement (2001–present)

 Following his run with the WWF, Knight returned to his home in Tampa, Florida and spent time training students at Steve Keirn's Pro Wrestling school.
 During this time he also continued to wrestle for several Florida independent promotions such as IPW and the FSPW, as well as touring Europe.

 From 2003 to 2004, Knight returned for several dark matches for World Wrestling Entertainment under his own name.

 Knight appeared at the NWA Total Nonstop Action event TNA Destination X 2005 on March 13, 2005 during the scheduled match between Monty Brown and Trytan.
 In the course of the match, the lights went off and Trytan vanished from the ring.
 When the lights came on, a masked Knight was in his place and was quickly pinned by Brown.
 TNA never revealed on air who was under the mask and released Knight the following day.

 Knight retired from professional wrestling in 2006.
-He wrestled several matches for Great Lakes Championship Wrestling in 2011 in 2012.
+He wrestled several matches for Great Lakes Championship Wrestling in 2011 and 2012.
 On November 22, 2020, Knight returned to WWE together with Henry O. Godwinn as The Godwinns, to take part in The Undertaker's retirement ceremony at Survivor Series.
 Several other members of the Bone Street Krew also appeared to pay tribute.

 Personal life

 After retiring from professional wrestling, Knight began working as a chef in Clearwater, Florida.

 Knight has an eyeball tattooed on the back of his head and a tattoo of Doc Holliday on his left arm.

+In 2023, Knight lost all of the toes on his right foot after developing an infection that required them to be amputated.